brianbraatz/brianbraatz.github.io/content/post/Articles/_New4/Silverlight Conversion to Angular with the T4 Template Engine.md

 This is not a 100% solutuion, but it does end up with an **Angular** project that has ALOT of the boring work done..

-With this project - you wan run the whole thin and attack one screen at a time, manually porting over the code..
+With this project - you can mostly live in the converted angular project, and attack one screen at a time, manually porting over the code..

 The goal is to give the programmer a decent starting point and eemoved alot of inefficient time copying and pasting etc...